Psychtoolbox-3/psychtoolbox-3.github.com/docs/MacDisplaySettings.md

  https://support.apple.com/guide/mac-help/allow-accessibility-apps-to-access-your-mac-mh43185/mac
  New versions of macOS may demand more permissions.
 In some cases
  [MacDisplaySettings](MacDisplaySettings) will detect the missing permission, open the
- appropriate System [Preference](Preference) panel, and provide an
+ appropriate System [Preference](Preference) panel, and provide an error dialog window
- error dialog window asking the user to provide the permission.
-In other
+ asking the user to provide the permission.
+In other cases
- cases [MacDisplaySettings](MacDisplaySettings) merely prints the macOS error message.
-The
+ [MacDisplaySettings](MacDisplaySettings) merely prints the macOS error message.
+The granting of
- granting of permission needs to be done only once for your specific
+ permission needs to be done only once for your specific MATLAB app.
+When
- MATLAB app.
-When you upgrade MATLAB it typically has a new name, and will
+ you upgrade MATLAB it typically has a new name, and will be treated by
- be treated by macOS as a new app, requiring new granting of permissions.
+ macOS as a new app, requiring new granting of permissions.
+Only users
- Only users with administator privileges can grant permission.
-When you
+ with administator privileges can grant permission.
+When you grant
- grant permission, sometimes the macOS doesn't seem to notice right away,
+ permission, sometimes the macOS doesn't seem to notice right away, and
- and keeps claiming MATLAB lacks permission.
-It may help to restart MATLAB
+ keeps claiming MATLAB lacks permission.
+It may help to restart MATLAB or
- or reboot.
+ reboot.

-% PROFILE ROW NUMBERING.
-Note that when you look at the list of profiles
- in System Preferences:Displays:Color there is a line separating the top
- and bottom sections of the list.
-Apple assigns a row number to that line,
- but trying to select that row has no effect and returns an error in
- errorMsg.

 % WHAT "BRIGHTNESS" CONTROLS: Adjusting the "brightness" setting in an LCD
  controls the luminance of the fluorescent light that is behind the liquid
  crystal display.
 I believe that the "brightness" slider controls only the
- luminance of the source, and does not affect the liquid crystal itsef,
+ luminance of the light source, and does not affect the liquid crystal
- which is driven by the GPU output.
+ itsef, which is driven by the GPU.
 The luminance at the viewer's eye is
  presumably the product of the two factors: luminance of the source and
  transmission of the liquid crystal, at each wavelength.

-% INSTALLATION.
-Just put both the [MacDisplaySettings](MacDisplaySettings).m and
- [MacDisplaySettings](MacDisplaySettings).applescript files anywhere in MATLAB's path.

-% MULTIPLE SCREENS: Seems to be working, not yet thoroughly tested.
+% MULTIPLE SCREENS: Seems to work, though not yet thoroughly tested.
- Color Profiles work for all monitors and provides access to all the
+ For each screen, [MacDisplaySettings](MacDisplaySettings) provides access to all the controls
- controls you see in the windows of System Preferences: Displays.
-However,
+ you see in the windows of System Preferences: Displays.
+However, Apple
- Apple provides fewer Display options for external monitors, especially
+ provides fewer Display options for external monitors, especially
  non-Apple monitors.

 % HISTORY